Privacy Policy

 1. Who we are and our role

 EduMarkets Technologies BV is a private limited company incorporated in the Netherlands.
-We provide a financial-education platform under the brand "EduMarkets" to institutional clients in the European Economic Area and the United States.
+We provide a financial-education platform under the brand "EduMarkets" to institutional clients worldwide.

 Under the EU General Data Protection Regulation (GDPR), the role you have when interacting with us depends on how you came to use the platform: